hap-server/hap-server/docs/plugins.md

 });
 ```

-Most plugins will need to listen to the `destroy` event to disconnect from the accessory it it's removed from the
+Most plugins will need to listen to the `destroy` event to disconnect from the accessory if it's removed from the
 server.

 ```js